Understanding the Customer Purchase Journey & Creating a Sales Funnel

 It reduces costs as you won’t have to invest in campaigns that don’t produce results.

-Finally, understanding the customer purchase journey allows you to create a well-optimized sales funnel that will make it easier for customers to find what they are looking for and guide them toward making a purchase decision.
+Finally, understanding the customer purchase journey allows you to create a well-optimized sales funnel that makes it easier for customers to find what they are looking for and guides them toward making a purchase decision.

 How to Create a Sales Funnel